-“Sexy, alive and supremely confident.”
+‘Sexy, alive and supremely confident.’
 That’s how the Lonely Planet describes Buenos Aires, and we would have to agree.
 Spend even a small amount of time here and this beautiful city will get under your skin.
-If you are heading off on perhaps one of our favourite rides, The Patagonia Trail or Sierras Chicas through Argentina, stop and take some time to explore the magical city of Buenos Aires either before or after your globetrotting adventure.
-Trust us, you won’t regret it!
+If you are heading off on perhaps one of our favourite rides, The Patagonia Trail or Sierras Chicas through Argentina, stop and take some time to explore the magical city of Buenos Aires either before or after your Globetrotting adventure.
+You definitely won’t regret it!
 Here’s just a taste (and our recommendations) of what you can see, do and eat in this unforgettable city.

 An astonishing metropolis that looks a bit like Europe but with an edgy Latin American twist, Buenos Aires is a city travellers fall in love with.
 Known for its soaring architecture and rich European heritage, it is often called the ‘Paris of South America’.
-There is so much to do and see in this vibrant city, that we urge you to spend a couple of days getting to know the place.
-But if you are on a tight schedule, here are a few things that should definitely be on your sightseeing list!
+There is so much to do and see in this vibrant city that we urge you to spend a couple of days getting to know the place.
+But if you are on a tight schedule, here are a few things not to be missed!

 Wander the San Telmo district